identity-com/credential-commons/README.md

 ## Releases

-The release process is fully automated and started by Civic members when it's created a tag on Github following the pattern vX.X.X-releaseX.
-E.g.: v0.2.29-release1.
+The release process is fully automated and started by Civic members when it's created a tag on Github following the pattern vX.X.X-rcX.
+E.g.: v0.2.29-rc1.

 After the creation of the tag, Circle Ci will trigger a job to:

 build source files
 run unit tests
-increase version number on package.json create the stable version tag dropping the 'release' suffix.
+increase version number on package.json create the stable version tag dropping the 'rc' suffix.
 E.g: v0.2.29 deploy the binary file to NPM